rebeccagettys/NitrogenaseFinder/README.md

-**Nitrogene - A Nitrogenase(Gene) Search Tool and Visualization Maker
+** A Nitrogenase(Gene) Search Tool and Visualization Maker

 *Description:

-Nitrogene is a program that finds percentage similarities between a gene and open reading frames (ORFs) in a genome or metagenome which is comprised of a set of contigous regions ("contigs").
+Nitrogenase Finder is a program that finds percentage similarities between a gene and open reading frames (ORFs) in a genome or metagenome which is comprised of a set of contigous regions ("contigs").
 It identifies the similarities using a memoized levenstein distance algorithm.
 Nitrogenase_finder.py returns a list of dictionaries for each plaustibly-sized ORF that contains the length of the ORF, the start and end locations of the ORF, a flag indicating forward or reverse complement